 Right-click the task and select Edit from the pop-up menu.
-In the Execute Package Task Editor dialog, click the Package item in the listbox.
-For this example, you will be referencing the package via the file system, but in real life you would probably be calling a package that had been deployed to a SQL Server instance.
+In the Execute Package Task Editor dialog, click the Package item in the Listbox.
+For this example, you will be referencing the package via the file system, but in real life, you would probably be called a package that had been deployed to a SQL Server instance.
 For demonstration purposes, the WMI Data Reader Package file will be referenced so that you can see the package execute in the Visual Studio IDE.
 Therefore, in the Location property, choose File System.
 In the Connection property, create a new file connection pointing to the WMI Data Reader Package.dtsx file.
 Leave the rest of the properties at their default values.
-The Execute Package Task Editor should look like below screen shot.
-Click OK to finish configuration of this example.
+The Execute Package Task Editor should look like the below screenshot.
+Click OK to finish the configuration of this example.

 When the copy is complete, the package will continue to monitor the backup file for change.
 When the next backup is found in the root WMI_DataReader directory, the package will initiate another file copy of the backup.
 The package is responding to WMI events that detect the change to the directory to copy the file.
 As you can see, these WMI features provide an extremely powerful capability that SSIS does a great job of abstracting for you in these WMI Tasks.

 |SCCM||SQL Server DBA|